-If the customer qualifies for And Then QMB only AHCCCS Administration pays all QMB benefits.
-The customer is not approved for the:
+If the customer qualifies And Then for

-AHCCCS Medical Assistance Services Package; or Long Term Care Service Package.
-QMB and AHCCCS Medical Services The customer is enrolled with an AHCCCS Health Plan The customer is a Native American and is enrolled with IHS The health plan is responsible for paying: • All services by network providers included in the AHCCCS Medical Services Package (except the Medicare premiums); and • The Medicare deductibles and coinsurance.
+QMB only AHCCCS Administration pays all QMB benefits.
+The customer is not approved for the: • AHCCCS Medical Assistance Services Package; or • Long Term Care Service Package.
+QMB and AHCCCS Medical Services The customer is enrolled with an AHCCCS Health Plan The health plan is responsible for paying: • All services by network providers included in the AHCCCS Medical Services Package (except the Medicare premiums); and • The Medicare deductibles and coinsurance.
 AHCCCS Administration pays the Medicare Part A and/or Part B premiums through the Buy-in process.
-AHCCCSA pays: • For all services included in the AHCCCS Medical Services Package and the Medicare deductibles and coinsurance on a fee- for-service basis; and The Medicare Part A and/or Part B premiums through the buy-in process.
-QMB and ALTCS The customer is enrolled with a Program Contractor The program contractor is responsible for paying: • All services by Program Contractor providers included in the ALTCS Services Package (except the Medicare Part B premiums); and The Medicare deductibles and coinsurance.
+The customer is a Native American and is enrolled with IHS AHCCCSA pays: • For all services included in the AHCCCS Medical Services Package and the Medicare deductibles and coinsurance on a fee-forservice basis; and • The Medicare Part A and/or Part B premiums through the buy-in process.

+QMB and ALTCS The customer is enrolled with a Program Contractor The program contractor is responsible for paying: All services by Program Contractor providers included in the ALTCS Services Package (except the Medicare Part B premiums); and The Medicare deductibles and coinsurance.
 AHCCCS Administration pays the Medicare Part A and /or Part B premiums through the Buy-in process.
 The customer is a Native American and is enrolled with a tribal contractor The program contractor is responsible for case management services; and AHCCCS Administration pays the Medicare deductibles and coinsurance and all ALTCS Services other than case management on a fee-for-service basis.
 SLMB and AHCCCS Medical Assistance Services or ALTCS AHCCCS Administration pays for Medicare Part B premiums through the Buyin process.
 QI-1 only AHCCCS Administration pays for Medicare Part B premiums through the Buyin process.

-QMB Only Medicare+Choice AHCCCS Administration pays the Medicare Part A and Part B premiums, and the deductibles and coinsurance for Medicare covered services; and The customer pays the coinsurance related to the services that are not covered by Medicare (such as prescriptions), but are provided by the Medicare Advantage Plans.
-The AHCCCS Medical Assistance Service Package or the ALTCS Service Package (excluding QMB) Medicare+Choice AHCCCS Administration pays the Part B premiums; r deriage (erreidanig dinz) The customer must obtain medical services through the Medicare Advantage Plans; The customer pays copayments to providers who are in the Medicare Advantage Plan network, but not in the network of the customer's AHCCCS health plan or program contractor; and • The AHCCCS health plan or program contractor pays the copayments for medical services that are covered by the Medicare Advantage Plans when the service is included in the customer's service package and the customer uses providers in AHCCCS health plan or program contractor's network.
-QMB and: Medicare+Choice The customer must obtain medical services through the Medicare AHCCCS Medical Assistance Service through the Medicare
+QMB Only Medicare+Choice AHCCCS Administration pays the Medicare Part A and Part B premiums, and the deductibles and coinsurance for Medicare covered services; and • The customer pays the coinsurance related to the services that are not covered by Medicare (such as prescriptions), but are provided by the Medicare Advantage Plans.
+The AHCCCS Medical Assistance Service Package or the ALTCS Service Package (excluding QMB) Medicare+Choice AHCCCS Administration pays the Part B premiums; The customer must obtain medical services through the Medicare Advantage Plans; The customer pays copayments to providers who are in the Medicare Advantage Plan network, but not in the network of the customer's AHCCCS health plan or program contractor; and • The AHCCCS health plan or program contractor pays the copayments for medical services that are covered by the Medicare Advantage Plans when the service is included in the customer's service package and the customer uses providers in AHCCCS health plan or program contractor's network.